COVID-19 pandemic in Canada: Business closures

-Bars, restaurants, cinemas, and other businesses have been ordered closed by provinces, territories, and municipalities across the country.
+Bars, restaurants, cinemas, and other businesses were ordered closed by provinces, territories, and municipalities across the country.
 Initially, some jurisdictions allowed restaurants or bars to stay open with reduced capacity and social distancing.
-Takeout and delivery orders are largely still permitted.
-Jurisdictions have differed on daycare closures.
-In particular, British Columbia and Saskatchewan have faced criticism for allowing daycares to remain open while closing schools, bars, and restaurants.
+Takeout and delivery orders were largely still permitted.
+Jurisdictions differed on daycare closures.
+In particular, British Columbia and Saskatchewan faced criticism for allowing daycares to remain open while closing schools, bars, and restaurants.

-Ontario, Quebec, and Saskatchewan have mandated the closure of all businesses not deemed essential by the provinces.
-Essential businesses include grocery stores, takeout and delivery restaurants, pharmacies, transportation, manufacturing, food production, energy, and healthcare.
+Ontario, Quebec, and Saskatchewan mandated the closure of all businesses not deemed essential by the provinces.
+Essential businesses included grocery stores, takeout and delivery restaurants, pharmacies, transportation, manufacturing, food production, energy, and healthcare.

-Liquor and cannabis stores remained mainly open across the country, with governments reversing their closure orders due to alcohol withdrawal syndrome concerns.
+Liquor and cannabis stores mostly remained open across the country, with governments reversing their closure orders due to alcohol withdrawal syndrome concerns.

 Aid programs

-Alberta, British Columbia, New Brunswick, Prince Edward Island, and Manitoba all offered one-time payments that aimed to bridge the gap before implementating the federal Canada Emergency Response Benefit.
-Quebec's Temporary Aid for Workers Program provides up to four weeks of payments for those who do not qualify for federal assistance.
-Prince Edward Island also provides payments to those who have kept their jobs but work reduced hours.

-Many provinces and territories have increased payments for those already receiving income supports.
+Alberta, British Columbia, New Brunswick, Prince Edward Island, and Manitoba all offered one-time payments that aimed to bridge the gap before implementing the federal Canada Emergency Response Benefit.
+Quebec's Temporary Aid for Workers Program provided up to four weeks of payments for those who do not qualify for federal assistance.
+Prince Edward Island also provided payments to those who kept their jobs but worked reduced hours.
+Many provinces and territories increased payments for those already receiving income supports.

 Courts

 Courts across the country instituted measures to reduce public contact while maintaining access to the courts.
-The Supreme Court of Canada has closed the building to public tours while maintaining the ability to file documents for cases electronically.
-It has also adjourned appeals which were to be heard in March, to dates in June.
-Other courts have prioritized the cases that will be heard, giving priority to ongoing criminal trials and trials in family and child protection matters while adjourning most pending cases to later dates.
+The Supreme Court of Canada building was closed to public tours while maintaining the ability to file documents for cases electronically.
+It also adjourned appeals which were to be heard in March, to dates in June.
+Other courts prioritized the cases that would be heard, giving priority to ongoing criminal trials and trials in family and child protection matters while adjourning most pending cases to later dates.